lucapgiannotti/TAMU-Dining-Hall-API/README.md

 ## Usage
 ### Endpoints
-[ Currently ONLY The Commons Dining Hall has menus available.
-Sbisa and Duncan will open during the fall semester (Aug 2024) ]
 | Method | Endpoint                                 | Description                                      |
 |--------|------------------------------------------|--------------------------------------------------|
 | GET    | /:diningHall/breakfast         | Retrieve breakfast menu for a specific dining hall  |